santu3217/HindiCharacterRecognition/README.md

 `pip install tensorflow`

 ## Dataset
 The dataset used in this project was "Hindi Character Recognition".
-This [dataset](https://www.kaggle.com/suvooo/hindi-character-recognition) is available in kaggle and you you can download it by pressing on the dataset link
+This [dataset](https://www.kaggle.com/suvooo/hindi-character-recognition) is available in kaggle and you you can download it by clicking on the dataset link

 ## File Descriptions
 This repository consists of 3 files: